-Terry is a significant case because it marked the Supreme Court's approval of stop and frisk when the officer did not have probable cause for an arrest.
+Terry is a significant case because it marked the Supreme Court's approval of stop and frisk (hence the name "Terry Stop") when the officer did not have probable cause for an arrest.
 In its conclusion, the Court noted that where an officer, in light of his experience, reasonably suspects that criminal activity is taking place, he or she may investigate and make reasonable inquiries.
 The Court further held that where an officer observes: